BadgePiratesLLC/badgepiratesllc.github.io/_posts/BSidesKC_22_Badge.md

 Additional SAO's: <br>
 Along with the Con SAO's you may have seen a few special SAO's which included
 - Solder Village Volunteers
-- Sponsor - xxx
+- Sponsor - Arista-TGS
-- Sponsor - xxx
+- Sponsor - Corelight
-- Sponsor - xxx
+- Sponsor - Red Canary
-- Sponsor - xxx
+- Sponsor - Tines
  <br>
  <br>